 Do you want to know how to practice emotional intelligence?
-What are specific, tangible steps to take to respond more carefully (instead of reacting on autopilot)?
+What are specific, tangible steps to take to respond more intentionally, instead of reacting on autopilot?

 At Six Seconds, our vision is one billion people practicing the skills of emotional intelligence by 2039.
-So I asked our world-wide network of certified practitioners: What would you recommend for people to practice EQ to be more intentional and less volatile?
+So I asked our world-wide network of certified practitioners: What EQ practice would you recommend for people to be less volatile and more intentional?

-How to Practice Emotional Intelligence: 15+ Tips for Choice
+How to Practice Emotional Intelligence: 10 Expert Tips for Expanding Choice

 Some favorite practical tips from the global EQ community

-The answers have been organized based on the Six Seconds Model of Emotional Intelligence, which is a three step process: (1) increase awareness, (2) evaluate, and (3) move forward purposefully.
-Earlier we posted tips for how to increase self-awareness.
-These answers are all about using emotional intelligence to make better choices.
+We asked the global EQ community for favorite tips to practice emotional intelligence and organized these based on the Six Seconds Model of Emotional Intelligence, which is a three step process: (1) increase awareness, (2) evaluate, and (3) move forward purposefully.
+Earlier we posted tips for increasing self-awareness.
+In today’s article: tips for using emotional intelligence to make better choices.
 The point is to move out of reaction – to pause, evaluate and respond in the best way possible.
-There are four competencies that let you do so:

 - Apply Consequential Thinking: Pause and evaluate both the pragmatic and emotional components of the situation